-Cost Plus Pricing: 5 Problems With A Cost Based Pricing Strategy
+Cost Plus Pricing: How to Use Cost Based Pricing In Marketing

 Cost plus pricing or cost based pricing is a pricing method where a fixed sum or a percentage of the total cost of creating a product is added to it’s selling price.

 In the pricing and revenue management community, the term cost plus pricing has increasingly come to have a very negative connotation.
 Some view it as a backward looking approach (see premium pricing strategy for a polar opposite).

 In this article, we will discuss cost based pricing in marketing and financial analysis.
 We will cover: various cost based pricing formula.
 Companies that use cost based pricing.
 Real world case study examples.
 Finally, we will evaluate a cost based pricing approach, covering the advantages of cost based pricing methodology and 5 very valid reasons why cost plus pricing is not the best option when making a business plan.Click here to improve your pricing capability

 I have worked in numerous environments where people are strongly committed to a cost plus pricing approach – and almost see it as a badge of honour, i.e. the appearance (false in many cases) of financial rigour and numbers / financial accuracy gives them confidence that they are being hard nosed business people.
 However, often it can be a sign of anything but.